BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Threats to Validity

-\textbf{Construct Validity}: \textbf{Evaluation Metrics} Our study adopts PP, SYE, and EM as the primary evaluation metrics, consistent with prior works in this area~\cite{10.1145/3293882.3330577, capgen, yuan2018arja, jiang2018shaping, cure, sequencer, selfapr, rewardrepair, bouzenia2024repairagent, yangmorepair, ahmed2023better, 10.1145/3715004}.
+\textbf{Construct Validity}: \emph{Evaluation Metrics}: Our study adopts PP, SYE, and EM as the primary evaluation metrics, consistent with prior work in this area~\cite{10.1145/3293882.3330577, capgen, yuan2018arja, jiang2018shaping, cure, sequencer, selfapr, rewardrepair, bouzenia2024repairagent, yangmorepair, ahmed2023better, li2025hybrid}.
 While these metrics help estimate patch quality, they have limitations: passing test cases does not guarantee correctness, and multiple valid fixes may exist for the same bug.
-Further research is needed to develop automated techniques capable of reliably assessing the correctness of patches generated by LLM-powered APR solutions.
+Further research is needed to develop automated techniques capable of reliably assessing the correctness of patches generated by LLM-powered APR systems.

-\textbf{Identifier names}: Variable and function names often carry semantic meaning.
-Prior studies~\cite{WuISSTA2023,zhang2025UnseenHorizons,wang2022recoderobustnessevaluationcode}\jack{add cites}\yinghang{done} show that meaning variable and/or function names aid LLMs in understanding code better.
-Our program perturbations (rephrasing-based renaming and hash-based renaming) at the \texttt{Understand} layer intend to deliberately test whether agents rely on superficial identifiers versus deep reasoning about the code logic.
+\emph{Identifier names}: Variable and function names often carry semantic meaning.
+Prior studies~\cite{WuISSTA2023,zhang2025UnseenHorizons,wang2022recoderobustnessevaluationcode} show that meaningful variable and/or function names aid LLMs in understanding code better.
+Our program perturbations (\texttt{Hash-based renaming} and \texttt{Rephrasing-based renaming}) at the \texttt{Understand} layer intend to deliberately test whether APR systems rely on superficial identifiers versus deep reasoning about the code logic.
 Function name rephrasing is content-based, while variable name rephrasing is self-referential.
-These approaches were designed to preserve semantic meaning.
+These transformations were designed to preserve runtime behavior, the original bug logic, and the repair target, while deliberately altering or removing identifier-level semantic cues.
 We manually verified that these changes did not alter the intended meaning when developing our framework.
-The goal here is to evaluate whether APR agents can comprehend code logic and apply correct bug-fixing patterns for familiar bugs.
+The goal here is to evaluate whether APR systems can comprehend code logic and apply correct bug-fixing patterns for familiar bugs.

-\textbf{Bug Injections}: The bugs in the \texttt{Apply} and \texttt{Analyze} layers are injected into project contexts distinct from the original \defectj dataset.
-To objectively measure their capabilities, we selected up to five diverse project contexts for each Defects4J bug (e.g., JacksonCore-5) and injected the same bug into each of them.
-Hence, there is always a one-to-one correspondence between the original bugs in Defects4J to the injected bugs.
-We then assessed how many contexts each APR agent could successfully fix ($FIX_0$/$FIX_1$/$FIX_+$/$FIX_A$) as a proxy for their mastery of that specific bug-fixing technique.
+\emph{Manual Evaluation}: The manual-validity assessment was conducted by two authors who divided the twelve setups equally, with each sampled case assessed by one assigned author using the same evaluation criteria.
+Because the cases were not independently double-coded, we do not report inter-rater agreement, and reviewer subjectivity may affect the sample-based manual-validity estimates.